rnpbr/opennetworking-docs/docs/en/Laboratórios/Configuração-NETCONF/index.md

 ## Obtaining YANG Models from Devices

-YANG models define the structure of configuration and state data of network devices, serving as the basis for automation and interoperability via NETCONF.
+YANG models define the structure of configuration and state data for network devices, serving as the basis for automation and interoperability via NETCONF.
 Understanding and exploring these models is essential for creating correct NETCONF payloads.

-The following presents methods for obtaining YANG models from the Huawei and Juniper devices in this example.
+Below, we present methods for obtaining YANG models from the Huawei and Juniper devices in this example.

 ### Obtaining YANG Models from Huawei Devices

-In the case of Huawei devices, we can obtain YANG models via NETCONF, without needing to change the initial device configuration done by containerlab.
+In the case of Huawei devices, we can obtain the YANG models via NETCONF, without needing to change the initial device configuration done by containerlab.
 Use the `huawei_get_schema.py` script to download the models to a local folder.

 **Script Usage:**